e271828e/Flight.jl/docs/notes/design/framework_spec.md

 of the structural cycle survives in the traced per-member maps; **artificial** (§5.3) iff some hop dies — the component whose stage-2 function does not in fact route that input to that output.
 No Stratum C machinery is touched: no activation, no layouts, no table.
+This is row 12's *local* variant — the schedule-free per-member trace at the probe point, which is what the cycle classifier uses; §14.4's "tracer activation" names row 12's other variant, the global set-tracer run as an ordinary Stratum-C activation, and the two must not be conflated.

 **Caveats, carried in the diagnostic rather than assumed away.** The trace speaks for the branch taken at the probe state (row 12's diagnostic-only